 - The federal government, the nation's largest employer with more than two million civilian employees, has used-and repeatedly expanded-a chosen family standard for more than 50 years.
-The definition includes individuals whose close association with the federal employee is the equivalent of a family relationship (event absent a blood relationship) and has been used in the context of funeral leave since 1969 (allowing workers to take funeral leave for chosen family during the Vietnam War), for voluntary leave transfers since 1989, and for sick leave generally since 1994.10 - Federal workers are entitled to use up to 12 weeks of sick leave a year to care for a family member-including chosen family-with a serious health condition.
-There are also opportunities under federal regulations to accumulate leave and transfer it.11 - The Office of Personnel Management reported to Congress favorably about usage rates of sick leave after paid sick time was expanded in 1994 to cover chosen family through this standard, noting that even after the federal government expanded the definition of family, employees used less than a third of the sick leave available.
-12 - In 2020 with bipartisan support, Congress enacted the Families First Coronavirus Response Act, which temporarily guaranteed COVID-19 emergency paid sick leave to covered workers; regulations explained that this federal leave could be used to care for "an Employee's immediate family member, a person who regularly resides in the Employee's home, or a similar person with whom the Employee has a relationship that creates an expectation that the Employee would care for the person if he or she were quarantined or self-quarantined."13
+The definition includes individuals whose close association with the federal employee is the equivalent of a family relationship (event absent a blood relationship) and has been used in the context of funeral leave since 1969 (allowing workers to take funeral leave for chosen family during the Vietnam War), for voluntary leave transfers since 1989, and for sick leave generally since 1994.14 - Federal workers are entitled to use up to 12 weeks of sick leave a year to care for a family member-including chosen family-with a serious health condition.
+There are also opportunities under federal regulations to accumulate leave and transfer it.15 - The Office of Personnel Management reported to Congress favorably about usage rates of sick leave after paid sick time was expanded in 1994 to cover chosen family through this standard, noting that even after the federal government expanded the definition of family, employees used less than a third of the sick leave available.
+16